 The detainee is an alleged Jihadi fighter who left Morocco in May 2014 to join the ranks of DAESH.
 According to the investigations, M.E.M. underwent military training for the terrorist group for the purpose of developing a long-range missile base in Syria.

-According to the investigations, the detainee had illegally entered Spain in June 2018, and resided in Barcelona in an occupied dwellings so as not to leave any kind of record.
-However, the officers managed to detect his presence, observing how he adopted security measures in line with his training in his daily movements.
-For instance, he would habitually retrace his steps and monitor his surroundings through reflections in shop windows of commercial premises and building entrances.
+According to the investigations, the detainee had illegally entered Spain in June 2018.
+He lived in Barcelona, in occupied dwellings that enabled him to leave no record of his stay.
+However, the officers managed to detect his presence, observing how his daily movements followed a Mujahidin SOP.
+For instance, he would habitually retrace his steps and monitor his surroundings through reflections in shop windows and building entrances.

-This arrest is framed within the strategy employed by Spain’s General Intelligence Commissariat to continue the fight against Jihadi terrorism beyond the Spanish borders.
-It is an example of how to tackle this global criminal phenomenon that requires an effort that transcends borders and sound international police cooperation, such as the cooperation that exists between Spain and Morocco.
+His arrest is framed within the strategy employed by Spain’s General Intelligence Commissariat for the fight against Jihadi terrorism beyond the Spanish borders.
+It is an example of how to tackle this global criminal phenomenon through police cooperation that transcends national borders, such as the one that exists between Spain and Morocco.

 The operation was run by the Spanish Central Investigation Courts and coordinated by the Public Prosecution Service of the National High Court.

 Featured image: Simulation of emergency services in the event of a terrorist attack, Madrid/Nils van der Burg, CC BY-SA2.0